Killing of Noel Kirwan

-Noel "Duck Egg" Kirwan was shot dead on 22 December 2016.
+Christopher "Noel" Kirwan was shot dead on 22 December 2016.
 He had been friends with Gerry "the Monk" Hutch all his life.

 Background

-He lived in Jude's Gardens off Railway Street in Dublin, then lived in Summerhill, Dublin.
-He was friends with Gerry Hutch and other members of the Hutch family.
-His father worked in the docks and he inherited his nickname.
+Kirwan lived in Jude's Gardens off Railway Street in Dublin, then lived in Summerhill, Dublin.
+He was friends with Gerry Hutch and other members of the Hutch family, and he drove Hutch to the funeral of his brother Eddie in 2016.
+His father worked in the docks and he inherited his nickname "Duck Egg".

 In the 1990s he was involved in the anti-drugs movement.

-He was charged with possession of a firearm or imitation firearm for intimidation in Ballybough Road in 1996, but people in north inner city Dublin said he hadn't been involved in crime in some time.
+He was charged with possession of a firearm or imitation firearm for intimidation in Ballybough Road in 1996, but people in north inner city Dublin said he had not been involved in crime in some time.
 He had moved to Kilbarrack some years before being killed and later to Ronanstown with his partner.

-He drove Gerry Hutch to the funeral of his brother Eddie earlier that year.

 He had been formally notified that his life was in danger shortly after the funeral.